vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 V. 20.91–92.
 Devamurtivrata-From 1st of Cai. śu.; worship of four images,

-viz. of Siva, Agni, Virūpāksa and Vayu, on four days in order in every month for a year and homa with curds, sesame, yayas and ghee; this is a Caturmūrtivrata; HV II.
+viz. of Śiva, Agni, Virūpāksa and Vayu, on four days in order in every month for a year and homa with curds, sesame, yayas and ghee; this is a Caturmūrtivrata; HV II.
 504-505 (from Vi.
 Dh. ).

 316